hicklin/immich-rpi-server/README.md

 > [!IMPORTANT]
 > If you have a large amount of assets to migrate, the RPi may have a hard time processing the migrated assets.
 > Immich runs CPU intensive encoding and AI algorithms on your assets.
 This may cause your RPi to overheat and power down.
-> One solution to this is to install a heat sink.
 >
-> A better solution is to setup a local immich instance on a more powerful machine to import and process photos before setting up the RPi.
+> One solution to this is to install a heat sink and manage jobs in the `Administration > Jobs` page.
+A better solution is to setup a local immich instance on a more powerful machine to import and process photos before setting up the RPi.
 You can follow the [migration processing off RPi](docs/migration-processing-off-rpi.md) setup steps for this solution.

 ## 1. Encrypt external drive